ryanburda/nvim-tmux-navigator/README.md

 # nvim-tmux-navigator

-Seamlessly navigate between Neovim and tmux panes using a unified interface.
+A Neovim plugin that makes Neovim splits and tmux panes indistinguishable from a navigation and resizing perspective.
+Navigate and resize across the boundary between Neovim and tmux as if they were a single, unified window manager.

 ![](./docs/nvim-tmux-navigator.gif)